polarwinkel/plotLine.js/README.md

 ## Credits

-This is forked from [Timeline.js from Phyks](https://github.com/Phyks/timeline.js) Thanks a lot for this, Phyks!
+This is forked from [Timeline.js from Phyks](https://github.com/Phyks/timeline.js).

+Good job, thanks a lot for this, Phyks!

 Much of his code is unchanged, I added some stuff like axis labels, function plotting, quick-functions, some options and more.
 I removed labels for the data points.